 As many of you saw, we hosted Thanksgiving last week in ole #HomeSweetSitton.
 A lot of you thought we were crazy because we got back from Vegas around 6 pm Wednesday night and had a house full of people Thursday morning.
 And you might be right ha!
 Either way, it was so much fun and we did it!
 I got quite a few questions about the holiday recipes we used, and while they were mainly classics, they were all fantastic!
-I decided to share all the links today in case you want to make any for Christmas + a few other of my holiday hosting tips.
+I decided to share all the links today in case you are also hosting your first thanksgiving.

 Before we even landed back in Chattanooga, I placed an order with Shipt to have all the groceries we needed delivered that night.
 I knew if we were going to pull this off, I needed to do some prep for all my holiday recipes!
 Once they arrived, we started by boiling the eggs for the deviled eggs, made the deviled eggs, dicing all the sweet potatoes, making the macaroni and cheese (3/4 of the way done, I’ll explain more below) and double checking that we had everything we needed (we didn’t).

 Waking up Thursday morning, the house was 75% clean, our recipes were started and RJ headed to the store ha!
 We forgot a couple of things on our order so he ran to grab a couple things.
 I think the hardest part of hosting is knowing when to cook what so that it’s warm and done in time for your meal.
 I’m going to share things in the order that we prepped them, but first here is a list of what we made for the meal: Baked Mac n Cheese, Sweet Potato Casserole, Mashed Potatoes, Deviled Eggs, Cranberry Sauce, Broccoli Cheese Rice Casserole, Pumpkin Pie Bar, Mimosas, Drinks and Serving utensils.